JuliaGeo/Geodesy.jl/README.md

 [SLR (satellite laser ranging)](https://en.wikipedia.org/wiki/Satellite_laser_ranging), [GPS (global positioning system)](https://en.wikipedia.org/wiki/Global_Positioning_System) and [DORIS (gosh these acronyms are tiring)](https://en.wikipedia.org/wiki/DORIS_(geodesy)).
-The raw data is not in the form of position, but must be condensed down in a large scale regression problem, ideally by requiring physical and statistical consistency of all measurements by tieing measurements with physical models.
+The raw data is not in the form of positions, but must be condensed down in a large scale fitting problem, ideally by requiring physical and statistical consistency of all measurements, tieing measurements at different sites together with physical models.

 ### Coordinate systems

-After all the confusion about datums, coordinate systems should be relatively simple!
+After all the subtlety above, coordinate systems should be relatively simple!

 Common coordinate
   systems used in geodesy include Cartesian Earth-Centred, Ellipsoidal, and